Pucur/wayland-screensaver/README.md

 sudo apt install xscreensaver xscreensaver-data xscreensaver-gl xscreensaver-gl-extra xscreensaver-data-extra swayidle
 ```
 ## Changelog 🔁
+- Version 1.6 Added Grace time for the script, checking if the process really running, killing swayidle process when inhibit activated
 - Version 1.5 Brand new app as I can say, I learend a much about swayidle, now the code is simplier, faster, stronger, better.
 Added more easier variables to set up, more transparent than before.
 - Version 1.3
   More optimalised, better serial echoes.